ryouze/ryouze.github.io/content/posts/vroom.md

 I used SFML's audio system for all the sound effects.
 All the audio files come from [OpenGameArt.org](https://opengameart.org/), which has lots of free game assets.

-The most complicated audio feature is the engine sound system.
-I took a basic engine loop sound from [OpenGameArt](https://opengameart.org/content/car-engine-loop-96khz-4s) and looped it.
+The most complicated audio feature is the car engine sound itself.
+I took a basic car engine loop sound from [OpenGameArt](https://opengameart.org/content/car-engine-loop-96khz-4s) and looped it.
 The code then simulates a 5-gear transmission by calculating fake RPM values based on car speed, figuring out what gear the car should be in, and adjusting the pitch and volume accordingly.

 On top of that, tire screeching plays when you're drifting, using a [tire squeal sample](https://opengameart.org/content/car-tire-squeal-skid-loop) that fades in and out based on how much you're sliding.
 When you hit walls, it plays a [collision sound](https://opengameart.org/content/ingame-samples-audio) that I slowed down to 60% speed for more impact, with volume based on how hard you hit.